← Dashboard ↑ Back to Top

 Coach Marty Coach Marty says:

 What I personally experienced wasn't a salesperson in the lounge — it was emails.
 One in particular I remember always looked like it was from CalSTRS, and at first, I always thought they were.
 Then when I looked closer I realized it wasn't from them at all, and instead from a company just wanting to get a meeting with me.
-I'm sure they would have not been a low cost provider!
+I'm sure they would have likely been a higher-cost provider!
 But nevertheless, be careful of the emails that you get and be suspicious!

 The best defense is financial literacy.
 When you understand how fees work and who the real players are, you can spot these tactics from a mile away.
 That's exactly what this course is building — the knowledge to protect yourself.